 This Policy is a legally binding agreement between you (“User”, “you” or “your”) and Natalie Linnea (“Natalie Linnea”, “we”, “us” or “our”).
-If you are entering into this agreement on behalf of a business or other legal entity, you represent that you have the authority to bind such entity to this agreement, in which case the terms “User”, “you” or “your” shall refer to such entity.
-If you do not have such authority, or if you do not agree with the terms of this agreement, you must not accept this agreement and may not access and use the Website and Services.
+If you are entering into this Policy on behalf of a business or other legal entity, you represent that you have the authority to bind such entity to this Policy, in which case the terms “User”, “you” or “your” shall refer to such entity.
+If you do not have such authority, or if you do not agree with the terms of this Policy, you must not accept this Policy and may not access and use the Website and Services.
 By accessing and using the Website and Services, you acknowledge that you have read, understood, and agree to be bound by the terms of this Policy.
 This Policy does not apply to the practices of companies that we do not own or control, or to individuals that we do not employ or manage.

 Our top priority is customer data security and, as such, we exercise the no logs policy.
 We may process only minimal user data, only as much as it is absolutely necessary to maintain the Website and Services.
 Information collected automatically is used only to identify potential cases of abuse and establish statistical information regarding the usage and traffic of the Website and Services.
 This statistical information is not otherwise aggregated in such a way that would identify any particular user of the system.

 We do not knowingly collect any Personal Information from children under the age of 18.
 If you are under the age of 18, please do not submit any Personal Information through the Website and Services.
 If you have reason to believe that a child under the age of 18 has provided Personal Information to us through the Website and Services, please contact us to request that we delete that child’s Personal Information from our Services.